ChunHungLiu/queueco.github.io/_posts/2014-12-03-liquidity.md

 </center>
 </p>

-In the figure above we show a snapshot reporting spread, depth, and cummulative volume on the book taken from [cryptowat.ch](http://www.cryptowat.ch).
+In the figure above we show a snapshot reporting spread, depth, and cumulative volume on the book taken from [cryptowat.ch](http://www.cryptowat.ch).

 We could go into a lot of detail what measures are useful, perhaps we will do that in a future post if there is interest.
-For now we only want to demonstrate the usual lack of liquidity by most measures on Bitcoin exchanges and its effect on the price during a particularly volatile period in November.
+For now we only want to demonstrate the usual lack of liquidity by most measures on bitcoin exchanges and its effect on the price during a particularly volatile period in December.
 We show evidence that individual traders are able to move the market with a small number of large trades due to a lack of depth and resilience requirements.

 ## Lack of liquidity